hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 **Funders:** Unilever Bangladesh 83%, UK FCDO, UK DFID, HSBC

 With the aim to create a circular economy model for plastic waste, this project focuses on waste pickers (informal economy) and supply chains for plastic waste (formal economy).
-The project is being implemented in Narayanganj, a city of 2.2 million people located 16 km southeast of Dhaka, the capital.
+The project takes place in Narayanganj, a city of 2.2 million people located 16 km southeast of Dhaka, the capital.
-In Narayanganj, 800 tonnes of waste are produced daily, of which 50 tonnes are plastic waste.
+Narayanganj city produces 800 tonnes of waste per day, of which 50 tonnes are plastic waste.
 HDPE and LDPE plastics form 30% of the total plastic waste.

-In collaboration with waste pickers, the project goals were to:
+The goals in the informal economy are to:
 * introduce an ID card system and enrol 300 waste pickers
 * establish a childcare support programme for 300 children of waste pickers
 * conduct waste management safety training for 100 waste pickers